chukShirley/rpg-intro/README.md

 * To compile a source member: `CRTBNDRPG PGM(MYLIB/XMPLE1) SRCFILE(MYLIB/QRPGLESRC) SRCMBR(XMPLE1) TEXT('My RPG IV Program')`
 * To compile a source member: `CRTBNDRPG PGM(MYLIB/XMPLE1) SRCSTMF('xmple1.rpgle') TEXT('My RPG IV Program')`

-Note that when you compile a stream file, the SRCSTMF path should be relative to your current directory when running the compild.
+Note that when you compile a stream file, the SRCSTMF path should be relative to your current directory when running the compile.

 You can [read more here](http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/cl/crtbndrpg.htm) for info on CRTBNDPGM.